juxor/afaq/markdown/secH3.md

 anarchist calls to smash the state and their vision of a socialist society built from below by workers councils, many Marxists called Lenin an anarchist!
-Therefore, the idea that Marxists have always supported workers councils' is untrue and any attempt to push this support back to 1871 simply a farcical.
+Therefore, the idea that Marxists have always supported workers councils' is untrue and any attempt to push this support back to 1871 simply farcical.

 Not all Marxists are as ignorant of their political tradition as Rees.
 As his fellow party member Chris Harman recognised, _"[e]ven the 1905 [Russian]